Subscribe to PHP Freaks RSS

 echo $str; // Output: It's foopub time!
 Free drinks at the bar!

-Same result as the lookbehind example.
-But what happened here?
-The pattern matched foo (from a positional standpoint), but \K discarded this (resulting in the entire match being reset).
-Then, from the current position in the subject string (in this case, the position marker is set between foo and bar), bar is matched and thus replaced with pub.
-As you can now see, any portion of the pattern prior to \K is not taken into account with regards to replacement in $0.
+The result is the same as in the lookbehind example, just achieved differently.
+The pattern matched foo but \K reset the starting position, discarding foo.
+Then, bar is matched and replaced with pub.
+As you can see, any portion of the pattern prior to \K is not taken into account with regards to replacement in $0.

 Benefits of \K over lookbehind assertions

-While the above examples contain no difference between using \K or a lookbehind assertion, \K has one crucial benefit; quantifiers can precede it.
+While the above examples’ ouput contain no visual difference between using \K or a lookbehind assertion, \K has one crucial benefit; any quantification that precedes it is not required to be a fixed length.
 For example, based on the previous sample, suppose we wanted to replace bar only if foo comes before it AND it contains three or more o’s.

 $str = 'It\'s foobar time!
 Free drinks at the fooooobar bar!';